feyzabezen/YZTA-Bootcamp-Team-99/README.md

   <li><b>Optuna Rationale Implementation:</b> Alternative optimization paradigms were scrutinized, resulting in the explicit exclusion of the probabilistic <b>Optuna</b> framework to enforce a deterministic, reproducible, and highly stable grid-search strategy within the bounded parameter space.</li>

-  <li><b>Dynamic Decision Threshold Optimization:</b> The default 0.5 classification boundary was bypassed by deploying an automated probability threshold scanning loop, mathematically establishing **0.80** as the optimal operational cut-off to maximize minority class F1-Score metrics.</li>
+  <li><b>Dynamic Decision Threshold Optimization:</b> The default 0.5 classification boundary was bypassed by deploying an automated probability threshold scanning loop, mathematically establishing 0.80 as the optimal operational cut-off to maximize minority class F1-Score metrics.</li>

-  <li><b>Metric Achievement & False Alarm Reduction:</b> Focused optimization loops elevated the baseline failure detection capacity (F1-Score) from 68% to a robust **77%**, while locking the operational Precision rate at **89%** to minimize costly false maintenance alarms and driving the overall Macro F1-Score to **88%** to successfully clear the 85% corporate acceptance threshold.</li>
+  <li><b>Metric Achievement & False Alarm Reduction:</b> Focused optimization loops elevated the baseline failure detection capacity (F1-Score) from 68% to a robust 77%, while locking the operational Precision rate at 89% to minimize costly false maintenance alarms and driving the overall Macro F1-Score to 88% to successfully clear the 85% corporate acceptance threshold.</li>

-  <li><b>Pipeline Packaging & Asset Delivery:</b> The tuned **LightGBM** classifier and its optimized 0.80 operational threshold were compiled into a single production pipeline artifact named <code>lgb_binary_model.pkl</code> and delivered to the backend layer for seamless integration.</li>
+  <li><b>Pipeline Packaging & Asset Delivery:</b> The tuned LightGBM classifier and its optimized 0.80 operational threshold were compiled into a single production pipeline artifact named <code>lgb_binary_model.pkl</code> and delivered to the backend layer for seamless integration.</li>

   <li><b>Dependency Management & Server Deployment:</b> Production dependencies were structured using <code>requirements.txt</code> and <code>Poetry</code> configurations, successfully spinning up the asynchronous <b>FastAPI</b> application layer alongside automated tracking workspace configuration on <b>Trello</b>.</li>